nh-mike/gravity-sync-docker/README.md

 #### SSH KEYS
 **If you ran the pre-launch scripts, then this will have been done for you**<br />
 In order to communicate with the remote host, SSH keys are required.
 An easy way to generate them is using the OpenSSH client.
-Using the following single liner, we can be sure on being able to generate these keys on any system.
+Using the following single liner, we can be sure on being able to generate these keys on any system.<br />
-`docker run -t -i --rm alpine:latest apk --update add openssh-client && ssh-keygen -t rsa -f /tmp/id_rsa` Alternatively, if you have OpenSSH on your system already, you can use that.
+`docker run -t -i --rm alpine:latest apk --update add openssh-client && ssh-keygen -t rsa -f /tmp/id_rsa`<br />
+Alternatively, if you have OpenSSH on your system already, you can use that.
 You then need to copy the key to the remote system.
-An easy way to do this is using ssh-copy-id like so:
+An easy way to do this is using ssh-copy-id like so:<br />
-`ssh-copy-id -i /tmp/id_rsa.pub gravitysync@192.168.0.1`.
+`ssh-copy-id -i /tmp/id_rsa.pub gravitysync@192.168.0.1`.<br />
 This assumes that the key generated is indeed located at `/tmp/id_rsa.pub`, that the remote username is `gravitysync` and that the remote system is located at `192.168.0.1`.

 #### TO DO
-Integrate a health check
+ - Integrate a health check<br />
-Integrate more error detection during configuration Write a shell script to test the built container
+ - Integrate more error detection during configuration<br />
+ - Write a shell script to test the built container